Canada defiant after Saudi Arabia freezes new trade over human rights call

 Saudi Arabia's sudden sharp response to criticism shows the limits of reforms by Saudi Arabia's 32-year-old Crown Prince Mohammed bin Salman, who runs its day-to-day government.
 He has launched a campaign of social and economic change, but has not eased the absolute monarchy's total ban on political activism.

-On Monday, Saudi Foreign Minister Adel al-Jubeir again criticized Canada's calls to free arrested civil society activists as a position built on "misleading" information.
+On Monday, Saudi Foreign Minister Adel al-Jubeir again criticised Canada's calls to free arrested civil society activists as a position built on "misleading" information.

-The moves, carried on the official Saudi Press Agency caught diplomats in Riyadh off guard.
-Both the Saudi and Canadian ambassadors were away on leave when it was made.
+The moves, carried on the official Saudi Press Agency, caught diplomats in Riyadh off guard.
+Both the Saudi and Canadian ambassadors were away on leave at the time.

+Neighbours and allies Bahrain and the United Arab Emirates said they stood with Riyadh, although they did not announce similar measures.

+Saudi state airline Saudia said it was suspending flights to and from Toronto, Canada's largest city.

-Gulf Cooperation Council (GCC), a loose association of the six Gulf Arab countries, Arab League and Palestine also supported Saudi policy.
-But Qatar, which is locked in a diplomatic rift with Saudi Arabia and other neighbors for over a year, said on its foreign ministry's official Twitter account that the GCC secretary general's statement did not represent its view of the situation
+The Gulf Cooperation Council (GCC), a loose association of the six Gulf Arab countries, the Arab League and Palestine also supported Saudi policy.
+But Qatar, which has been locked in a diplomatic rift with Saudi Arabia and other neighbours for over a year, said on its foreign ministry's official Twitter account that the GCC secretary general's statement did not represent its view of the situation.

 LIMITS TO REFORM